Shopify/krane/README.md

   - _Compatibility_: Custom Resource Definition
   - `true`: The custom resource will be pruned if the resource is not in the deploy directory.
   - All other values: The custom resource will not be pruned.
+- `kubernetes-deploy.shopify.io/predeployed`: Causes a Custom Resource to be deployed in the pre-deploy phase.
+  - _Compatibility_: Custom Resource Definition
+  - _Default_: `true`
+  - `true`: The custom resource will be deployed in the pre-deploy phase.
+  - All other values: The custom resource will be deployed in the main deployment phase.

 ### Running tasks at the beginning of a deploy